Invite friends and family to read the obituary and add memories.

 Please select what you would like included for printing:

-Funeral services will be held on Monday, March 2, 2026 at 11:00 a.m. at the Fielding Ward, 4375 W 15600 N, Fielding, Utah.
-Friends may visit with family on Sunday, March 1, 2026 from 6:00 to 8:00 p.m. and Monday from 9:30 to 10:45 a.m. at the church.
+Funeral services will be held on Monday, March 2, 2026, at 11 a.m. at the Fielding Ward, 4375 W 15600 N, Fielding, Utah.
+Friends may visit with family on Sunday from 6 to 8 p.m. and Monday from 9:30 to 10:45 a.m. at the church.
 Interment, Lindquist’s Memorial Gardens of the Wasatch, 1718 Combe Rd.

-The family would like to thank Lindquist’s Mortuary for their help and care in the planning and preparations of this difficult time.
+The family would like to thank Lindquist’s Ogden Mortuary for their help and care in the planning and preparations of this difficult time.
 Rosalie will be missed but her example will last through generations.

 The sun shined a little brighter today